veltman/gifs/README.md

 * [libgif-js](https://github.com/buzzfeed/libgif-js) - A gif manipulation library from BuzzFeed
 * [Datagifs](https://www.pinterest.com/jsvine/datagifs/) - A Pinterest board curated by Jeremy Singer-Vine
 * [The Power of Loops](https://www.youtube.com/watch?v=zd0YQAgu3dI) - Lena Groeger's 2015 OpenVis Conf talk on the narrative potential of loops
+* [CCapture.js](https://github.com/spite/ccapture.js/) - A wrapper library for capturing canvas-based animations in a browser or on a server.
 * [Disney's 12 Basic Principles of Animation](https://en.wikipedia.org/wiki/12_basic_principles_of_animation)